nubisub/desa-cantik/README.md

 3. Configure Firebase authentication methods (e.g., email/password, Google sign-in) as per your requirements.
 4. Update the Firebase configuration in your Next.js application's `.env` file.

-## Usage

-## Deployment

 ## Roadmap
-- When data is bigger and need to be updated frequently, maybe we need to use database instead of google sheets because it will be slow to update the data
+When data is bigger and need to be updated frequently, maybe we need to use database instead of google sheets because it will be slow to update the data

 ## Contributing

-Provide guidelines for contributing to your project, including how to report issues and submit pull requests.
+Feel free to contribute to this project.

 ## License